twmilli/jekyll-site/_posts/2017-06-04-san-francisco-summer-internship-week1.md

 By the end of my first two days, I was finding it tough to not get down on myself.

 What can I possibly offer to Braintree when I am surrounded by people that know so much more than me?
-What if I'm not good enough.
+What if I'm not good enough?
 How will I ever reach the level of everyone around me?

-If you've ever felt this way in any facet of your life, I've found it helpful to take a step back.
+If you've ever felt this way in any facet of your life, I think it's helpful to take a step back.

 Regardless of who you are or what you're doing, you have something unique to offer.